 3. Shut the engine off for ten minutes and let it set to make sure the thermostat is wide open

-5. Look down into the top of the radiator tank with a flashlight, and you should see active circulation, if not, then you are dealing with a low-flow situation.
+5. Look down into the top of the radiator tank with a flashlight, and you should see active circulation; if not, you are dealing with a low-flow situation.

 FAN AND CLUTCH INSPECTION

-Heavy duty water pumps include thicker rib supports for the bearing.
+Heavy-duty water pumps include thicker rib supports for the bearing.
 Those can still break if overtaxed.
 Always inspect the fan and blades for signs of wear.
 Cracks can form over time and weaken the fan blades' integrity.
 Bent blades can cause out of balance concerns that can shorten a pump's life.
-Image courtesy of ASC Industries.

 Some advice from ASC Industries and Water Pump University

 The goal of any retrofit is to get the fan spaced into the shroud for max cooling, but be careful how you get there.
 Most manufacturers never offered a spacer and fan clutch combination.
-A fan spacer by itself or a fan clutch by itself is OK, but when used in combination the outcome can be catastrophic.
-When you choose a spacer, be sure it is a snug fit on the shaft, and never stack spacers.
-Always remember that the pump was designed using a factory fan and clutch, and any variation from that will cause an additional load on the pump's bearing.
-This can shorten the life of the pump's bearing and seal.
+A fan spacer by itself or a fan clutch by itself is OK, but when used in combination, the outcome can be catastrophic.
+When you choose a spacer, be sure it is a snug fit on the shaft and never stack spacers.
+Manufacturers design their pumps with a factory fan and clutch, and any variation from that causes an additional load on the pump's bearing.
+This extra load can shorten the life of the pump's bearing and seal.
 Make sure that all components being used mate well with each other.
-Any misalignment or vibration in the components mounted in front of the pump will shorten the life of the pump's bearing and seal, and will in some cases cause catastrophic failure where the housing of the pump fails - causing extensive damage.
+Any misalignment or vibration in the components mounted in front of the pump shortens the life of the pump's bearings and seals, and in some cases, cause catastrophic failure where the housing of the pump fails - causing extensive damage.

 If you replace the water pump, keep the rotation direction in mind.
-As a rule, engines from around 1985-1986 and up run in a reverse rotation (counterclockwise if you are looking at the engine from the front of the car).
-The reason for this in most cases was the introduction of the serpentine belt.
-A good rule of thumb if the pump is driven off the back side of a serpentine belt it will be reverse rotation.
-Automotive water pumps made before 1985-86 will rotate in a standard or clockwise direction (looking at the engine from the grill).
-Failure to determine the exact rotation will directly affect the performance of the engine's cooling system, and no one wants a hot running motor.
-For older V-belt systems one can buy a serpentine conversion kit but see to it that the pump is turning in the correct direction.
+As a rule, engines from around 1985-1986 and down run the water pumps in reverse rotation (counterclockwise if you are looking at the engine from the front of the car).
+The reason for this, in most cases, was the introduction of the serpentine belt.
+A good rule of thumb is if the pump drives off the backside of a serpentine belt against the bottom of the water pump pulley, then it is a reverse rotation one.
+Automotive water pumps made before 1985-86 rotate in a standard or clockwise direction (looking at the engine from the grill) like the engine.

 Reducing the clearance between the impeller and the pump prevents eddy flows, and it can improve coolant flow by as much as 15% while keeping the engine running cooler.
 What is more, a tight impeller creates some additional pressure in the heads, further reducing the water boiling point and the risk of detonation.
-While these "blueprinting" fixes can help if you are on a budget or if there is no racing water pump available for your engine you must remember that stock water pumps are not made for racing, and they are not recommended for a race or high performance vehicle.
+While these "blueprinting" fixes can help if you are on a budget or if there is no racing water pump available for your engine, you must remember that stock water pumps cannot handle racing.
+Engine builders never recommend them for a race or high performance application.

-When any of the components of a cooling system is badly corroded, it will cause overheating, leaks and possible additional engine damage.
-For towing, street performance and off-roading use the correct amount of antifreeze, or Evans coolant to ensure maximum durability and performance.
-In racing use distilled water and a good all-purpose water wetter like Redline's "Water Wetter."
+Severely corroded components of a cooling system can cause overheating, leaks, and possible additional engine damage.
+For towing, street performance, and off-roading, use the correct amount of antifreeze or Evans coolant to ensure maximum durability and performance.
+In racing, use distilled water and a good all-purpose water wetter like Redline's "Water Wetter."

-The rust from this pump has probably propagated throughout the cooling system; this condition warrant flushing out the whole system.
-If you use a quality radiator, or, an original one made of copper, a qualified shop (preferably one equipped with sonic cleaning equipment) should be sought to flush out the radiator.
-The block and the heads will also need a strong flushing.
+The rust from this pump has probably propagated throughout the cooling system; this condition warrants flushing out the whole system.
+If you use a quality radiator or an original copper one, find a qualified shop with sonic cleaning equipment to flush out the radiator, the block and the heads.
+Photo Courtesy Evans Cooling